Considering Suzuki Method Strings Classes or Lessons? Here’s Everything You Need to Know

 History of Suzuki-Alegre Strings

 At Merit School of Music in Chicago, we’re incredibly proud to be the home of the world’s only Suzuki-Alegre Strings Program.
-This renowned program fuses the Suzuki Method with a diverse array of music from Latinx culture.
+This renowned program fuses the Suzuki Method with a diverse array of music.

 What Makes Suzuki-Alegre Strings Special